python/cpython/Doc/library/email.generator.rst

    Write the string *s* to the underlying file object, i.e. *outfp* passed to :class:`Generator`'s constructor.
-This provides just enough file-like API for :class:`Generator` instances to be used in extended print statements.
+This provides just enough file-like API for :class:`Generator` instances to be used in the :func:`print` function.

 As a convenience, see the methods :meth:`Message.as_string` and ``str(aMessage)``, a.k.a. :meth:`Message.__str__`, which simplify the generation